-Each of Pansy Ho, Grand Paradise Macau Limited, MGM Resorts International and MGM Resorts International Holdings have entered into a voting agreement dated [●] 2011 ("Voting Agreement"), whereby, as our Significant Shareholders, they have entered into certain mutual undertakings (effective upon [●]) with regard to the exercise of voting rights and dealings in respect of their Shares.
+Each of Pansy Ho, Grand Paradise Macau Limited, MGM Resorts International and MGM Resorts International Holdings has entered into the Voting Agreement whereby, as our Significant Shareholders, they have entered into certain mutual undertakings (effective upon [●]) with regard to the exercise of voting rights and dealings in respect of their Shares.

-Each Relevant Group undertakes with the other Party to (i) exercise its rights as a Shareholder in a manner consistent with the Voting Agreement; (ii) exercise all voting and other rights and powers vested in or available to it in a manner consistent with procuring the convening of all meetings, the passing of all resolutions and the taking of all steps necessary or desirable to give effect to the terms of the Voting Agreement and the rights and obligations of the parties set out in the Voting Agreement; (iii) procure that a Nominated Director of the Relevant Group of such Party (subject to their fiduciary duties to our Company) exercises his/her voting rights and other rights and powers vested in or available to him/her in a manner consistent with giving effect to the terms of the Voting Agreement and the rights and obligations of the Parties set out in the Voting Agreement; and (iv) procure that a Nominated Director of the Relevant Group of such Party resigns promptly if he/she is disqualified under the Articles of Association or is considered to be an "Unsuitable Person" under the Articles of Association.
+Each Relevant Group undertakes with the other party to (i) exercise its rights as a Shareholder in a manner consistent with the Voting Agreement; (ii) exercise all voting and other rights and powers vested in or available to it in a manner consistent with procuring the convening of all meetings, the passing of all resolutions and the taking of all steps necessary or desirable to give effect to the terms of the Voting Agreement and the rights and obligations of the parties set out in the Voting Agreement; (iii) procure that a Nominated Director of the Relevant Group of such party (subject to their fiduciary duties to our Company) exercises his/her voting rights and other rights and powers vested in or available to him/her in a manner consistent with giving effect to the terms of the Voting Agreement and the rights and obligations of the parties set out in the Voting Agreement; and (iv) procure that a Nominated Director of the Relevant Group of such party resigns promptly if he/she is disqualified under the Articles of Association or is considered to be an "Unsuitable Person" under the Articles of Association.